-Debie's work is intense, filming a lot from the hand, but with plenty of strong and wonderfully set images in between.
+Debie's work is intense, filming a lot from the hand, but with plenty of strong and wonderfully framed images in between.
 As our couple gets more and more estranged from each other and their environment, the film gets more and more intense, working its way up through several climaxes.
 It starts off pretty timid, with only a few visual shocks in the first half of the film (the bar scene in particular, reminiscent again of Debie's Club Rectum scene), but as the halfway point is passed, there are really no more comfortable moments left for the audience.

-As the couple runs off on a wild hunch to find their son, they begin their slow decent to hell.
-Probably the only element that really links this film to du Welz' earlier work.
+As the couple runs off on a wild hunch to find their son, they begin their slow decent into hell.
+Probably the only element that really links this film to Du Welz' earlier work.
 Both Sewell and Béart turn in great performances, bringing pain, humanity and insanity to their quest for relief.
 They might not be the most respected actors in their field, but they prove themselves very worthy.

-The climax of the film is grand, leaving you with a few images that will be burned into your mind for a good while to come.
+The climax of the film is grand, leaving you with a couple of images that will be burned into your mind for a good while to come.
 Ultimately Vinyan is a bleak film about a couple destroyed by hope, but underneath that basic layer are many other interpretations linked to the meaning of the word vinyan (which is something like a meandering, vengeful ghost).
-How much you care about this is entirely up to you, it's du Welz' overwhelming direction that gives birth to the experience of the film, working even at the most basic level.
+How much you care about this is entirely up to you, it's Du Welz' overwhelming direction that gives birth to the experience of the film, working even at the most basic level.

 Vinyan might have some problems finding its audience.
 People expecting a second Calvaire will be disappointed, people expecting a solid drama will be disappointed, people expecting a character study will be disappointed.
 But whatever your expectations, Vinyan will stay with you.
-It's an experience not easily forgotten, tailored to perfection by du Welz and his team.
+It's an experience not easily forgotten, tailored to perfection by Du Welz and his team.
 It's brooding, intense and filled with individuality.